pip-services/pip-services-docs/content/en/toolkit/recipes/command_set/_index.md

 ### Examples

-In this section, we have two examples that show to work with command sets with the first focusing on commands and the second on events.
+In this section, we have two examples that show how to work with command sets.
+The first focus on commands and the second on events.

 #### Example 1